-After an enrollment lapse of four or more years from Lamar State College Port Arthur, and after completing successfully (2.2 GPA) twenty four (24) semester credit hours of work at the College, a student may petition to disregard a maximum of two entire successive semesters of work taken previously at the College.
-The written petition must be filed with the Department Chair and follow regular channels to the appropriate Dean for a final decision.
+After an enrollment lapse of four or more years from Lamar State College Port Arthur, and after completing successfully (2.2 GPA) twenty four (24) semester credit hours of work at the College, a student may petition to disregard a maximum of two successive semesters of work completed previously at the College.
+The written petition must be filed with the Vice President for Academic Affairs for approval.